 Rules and guidelines

 The IBA publishes a number of documents providing guidance for practitioners in different areas.
-In arbitration, these consist of:
+In arbitration, these include:

 2024